|Nutritional Guidelines (per serving)|

 - 1 cup cauliflower florets (optional)

-- 4 potatoes, scrubbed well and diced into uniform 1/2" pieces (see alternative note below)
+- 4 potatoes, scrubbed well and diced into uniform 1/2 inch pieces

 Reduce heat to medium, stir in dried thyme and oregano, cover pot, and cook for 40 minutes.